 The use of ECM can result in complications.
 If any of these conditions occur, the device should be removed:

 If you are ready to explore if your wound or injury is a candidate for tissue regeneration therapy, do not hesitate to contact Dr. Spiess and he will go over your options.
-You can utilize our or call our office if you’re more comfortable speaking on the phone.
+You can utilize our online scheduling tool or call our office if you’re more comfortable speaking on the phone.